techidaily/site-fox-helps/source/_posts/new-in-2024-navigating-through-vrs-digital-storyscapes.md

 ## Differences between 360° video and VR video

  Virtual Reality is no longer the next big thing, but rather the current big thing.
-However, pockets of confusion still arise on the difference between them and[360 degrees video]( https://filmora.wondershare.com/virtual-reality/what-is-360-video.html).
+However, pockets of confusion still arise on the difference between them and [360 degrees video](https://filmora.wondershare.com/virtual-reality/what-is-360-video.html).
 Some tend to confuse the two terms while others think they are one and the same thing.

  Below are a few points to help shed more light on the differences between the two: